zaksabeast/PokemonRNGGuides/guides/sm/en/stationary.md

 ![](https://imgur.com/wmpzsKN)

-Make sure to stand exactly like the image above or the timeline may be off resulting in missing your target frame.
+For Mystery Gift Pokemon, make sure to stand exactly like the image above or the timeline may be off resulting in missing your target frame.

 ## Step 1: Set Up 3DSRNGTool